nathancarter/how2data/database/tasks/How to convert a text column into dates/Python, using pandas.md

 author: Nathan Carter (ncarter@bentley.edu)
 ---

-Let's create a small example DataFrame to use here.
+Let's create a small example DataFrame to use here (using the method from how to create a data frame from scratch).
 Naturally, you would apply this solution to your own data instead.

 ```python
 import pandas as pd